statamic/docs/content/collections/tags/oauth.md

 ---
 title: OAuth
-overview: Generate OAuth login URLs.
+description: Generate OAuth login URLs.
+intro: If you're using [OAuth](/oauth) to manage user authentication, you may find you need to generate login URLs at some point.
+Here's how you do it.
+stage: 4
 parameters:
   -
     name: provider